 Building upon our strength in protein biochemistry, my lab has recently broadened our research interests to include epigenetic mechanisms in embryonic development, stem cell reprogramming, drug addiction, and the development of cancer drug resistance.

 - Dynamic DNA methylation and the underlying mechanisms

 - Epigenetic and chromatin changes and their molecular basis in preimplantation embryos

 - Epigenetic mechanism of cell reprogramming by somatic cell nuclear transfer

 - Role of long noncoding RNAs in epigenetic and chromatin regulation

-- The use of the information gained from these investigations for the development of treatments for human diseases, such as diabetes, cancer, and drug addiction
+- The use of the information gained from these investigations for the development of treatments for human diseases, such as cancer and drug addiction

-To address questions in these areas, we have expanded our ability to perform a wide range of state-of-the-art biological techniques, including single-cell live imaging, cell lineage tracing in the mouse preimplantation embryo, pancreatic β-cell differentiation, iPS cell generation and differentiation, stem cell reprogramming, bone marrow and pancreatic cell transplantation, high-throughput epigenetic modification analysis, and mouse genetics.
+To address questions in these areas, we have expanded our ability to perform a wide range of state-of-the-art biological techniques, including single-cell live imaging, cell lineage tracing in the mouse preimplantation embryo, iPS cell generation and differentiation, stem cell reprogramming by somatic cell nuclear transfer, bone marrow transplantation, high-throughput epigenomic analysis, and mouse genetics.